 Technically there’s a maximum load that can be transmitted through a tyre onto the road, so a tyre on a linehaul unit has the same maximum load as a tyre on a trailer carrying a large machine – the load will be spread over more tyres.
-Of course, a linehaul truck carrying toilet paper will have less load per tyre than a fully laden vehicle that’s approaching the legal weight limit.
+Of course, a linehaul truck carrying polystyrene will have less load per tyre than a fully laden vehicle that’s approaching the legal weight limit.

 Heavy haulage spans a range of applications from extremely slow manoeuvring of gigantic loads (often in the middle of the night) to open road speeds transporting large machinery from a dealer to a quarry for example.
 Heavier loads create more forces when braking, cornering and accelerating, so be aware of this on your steering axles.

 Quarries and logging are two scenarios where truck tyres take a beating.
 Gravel and coarse surfaces wear the tyres quickly.

 This also applies to gigantic mining truck tyres that can cost over $60,000.
 These tend to be measured in hours and can last 2000-10,000 hours, depending on the load weight and the surface of the quarry.